gatherhub/peercom/scripts/Readme.md

 ## Overview

-There are four core Javascripts files for PeerCom:
+There are four core files for PeerCom:
-* peercom.js - Core implementation of PeerCom to provide all-in-one (data/audio/video) WebRTC peer functions with wrapped up signaling and call setup procedures and simple APIs.
+* peercom.js - Core implementation of PeerCom to provide all-in-one (data/audio/video) WebRTC peer functions with wrapped up signaling and media channel setup procedures in simple APIs.
-* confagent.js - Implementation of audio/video conferencing feature based on PeerCom.
+* confagent.js - Implementation of audio/video conferencing features based on PeerCom.
-* castagent.js - Implementation of audio/video broadcassting feature based on PeerCom.
+* castagent.js - Implementation of audio/video broadcassting features based on PeerCom.
-* peercom-example.js - Implementation of integration of UI and PeerCom libraries.
+* peercom-example.js - Demostration of integration of UI and PeerCom libraries.

 NOTE: To avoid naming conflicts, all object modules are declared under Gatherhub naming space.
-For examole.
+For example.

 ```javascript
 var pc = new Gatherhub.PeerCom(config);